 @lxpanel --profile LXDE-pi @pcmanfm --desktop --profile LXDE-pi #@xscreensaver -no-splash @/home/pi/alexa_startup.sh @point-rpi

 Save the file by pressing Ctrl + X then Y and then pressing Enter.

 5. With that all done, you can now restart your Raspberry Pi by running the following command.
 Wait about two minutes for your Raspberry Pi to fully reboot and for the three programs that control Alexa to startup.

 You should now have a fully operational, build your own, Raspberry Pi Amazon Echo up and running.
-If you found this tutorial helpful or run into any issues feel free to drop a comment below!
+If you found this tutorial helpful or you have run into any issues, then feel free to head over to our forums.